10 facts about James' Laid album

 James - Sometimes

-The striking video for Sometimes might see the band performing among the elements in water, but it was actually shot at the Pinewood studios, which is famous for hosting the likes of James Bond, Superman and Star Wars franchises among many other films and TV shows.
+The striking video for Sometimes might see the band performing among the elements in water, but it was actually shot at the Pinewood studios, which is famous for hosting the likes of the James Bond, Superman and Star Wars franchises among many other films and TV shows.

 7. The video for Laid was directed by Zanna